valerio-vaccaro/Getting_and_Cleaning_Data/README.md

 4. Check the file `result_data.txt`

 ## Results
-The file `result_data.txt` contain the dataset exported at the end of the script.
+The file `result_data.txt` contain the dataset exported at the end of the script; that file contain 180 rows, for each of the 30 diffent subjects (1:30) there are 6 different records one for each activity (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
+Each row cointains 68 variable: subject, activity, and 66 variables from the filtered dataset.

 Complete description of the elaboration is written inside the file CODEBOOK.md.